 By increasing the temperature of the body by taking a bath, you can tweak your biological clock.
 This has a positive effect on the daily fluctuations in behavior and biochemistry that affect all your organs, including your brain.

-Taking a warm bath regularly therefore, appears to have a beneficial effect on your biological clock and thus also on your mood.
+Taking a warm bath regularly, therefore, appears to have a beneficial effect on your biological clock and thus also on your mood.

 But there is still a connection between taking a warm bath and how (un)happy you feel.
 Various scientific studies have been conducted into the relationship between your body temperature and your (mental) health.

 Christopher Lowry, a researcher at the University of Colorado, made a groundbreaking discovery regarding the correlation between increased body temperature and well-being.
-In his research, Lowry identified a specific group of neurons in the brain that are sensitive to heat.
+In his research, Lowry identified a specific group of neurons in the brain that is sensitive to heat.
 With increasing body temperature these neurons provide a greater amount of the happiness hormone serotonin.
 After taking a warm bath, an increase in serotonin will make you feel happier.

 Tips for Taking a Bath